kean/Nuke/README.md

 ```

 Nuke cancels outstanding requests when the image view is reused (or deallocated).
 You can also (optionally) implement `collectionView(didEndDisplaying:forItemAt:)` method to cancel
-the requests as soon as the cell goes of screen.
+the requests as soon as the cell goes off screen:

 ```swift
 func collectionView(_ collectionView: UICollectionView, didEndDisplaying cell: UICollectionViewCell, forItemAt indexPath: IndexPath) {